Non-fiction novel: Reduced usage

 Since the 1970s, the non-fiction novel has somewhat fallen out of favor.
 However, forms such as the extended essay, the memoir, and the biography (and autobiography), as well as autofiction, can explore similar territory.
-Joan Didion, for instance, has never called her own work a "non-fiction novel", while she has been repeatedly credited for doing so with what she generally calls "extended" or "long" essays.
+Joan Didion, for instance, has never called her own work a "non-fiction novel", while she has been repeatedly credited with writing them; however, she called them "extended" or "long" essays.

-A Tomb for Boris Davidovich
+Late 20th Century works

 A Tomb for Boris Davidovich (Serbo-Croatian: Grobnica za Borisa Davidoviča / Гробница за Бориса Давидовича) is a collection of seven short stories by Danilo Kiš published in 1976 (and translated into English by Duska Mikic-Mitchell in 1978).
 The stories are based on historical events and deal with themes of political deception, betrayal, and murder in Eastern Europe during the first half of the 20th century (except for "Dogs and Books", which takes place in 14th century France).
 Several of the stories are written as fictional biographies wherein the main characters interact with historical figures.
 The Dalkey Archive Press edition includes an introduction by Joseph Brodsky and an afterword by William T. Vollmann.
 Harold Bloom includes A Tomb for Boris Davidovich in his list of canonical works of the period he names the Chaotic Age (1900–present) in The Western Canon.
 The book is featured in Penguin's series "Writers from the Other Europe" from the 1970s, edited by Philip Roth.

 Later works classified as non-fiction novels include The Mystery of Beautiful Nell Cropsey: A Nonfiction Novel (1993) by Bland Simpson, which tells the dramatic story of the disappearance of 19-year-old Nell Cropsey from her riverside home in Elizabeth City, North Carolina, in November 1901; In the Time of the Butterflies (1995) by Julia Alvarez, which fictionalizes the lives of the Mirabal sisters who gave their lives fighting a dictatorship in the Dominican Republic, based on their accounts; and A Civil Action (1996) by Jonathan Harr, which describes the drama caused by a real-life water contamination scandal in Massachusetts in the 1980s.

 Homer Hickam, author of Rocket Boys (1998) and other well-known memoirs, has described his work as novel-memoirs or "novoirs", wherein he uses novelistic techniques, including fictional conversations, to allow the essential truth of his stories to be revealed.